 The kit contains reprints of scientific papers on the test, a requisition form, and all supplies for drawing and sending a blood serum sample.
 The kit includes a styrofoam packing box and silicone-free test tubes, as well as step-by-step instructions for the lab.
 The only other requirements are a centrifuge and a local supplier of dry ice for shipping.
 Your doctor should receive the results within 72 hours of our receiving the serum sample.

 The low false-positive and false-negative rates have permitted successful detection in selected high-risk populations, as in chemical workers (ref 08) and in the preclinical detection of cancer in 2.3 percent of medical-surgical cases (ref 04) but the efficacy of detection in larger normal populations has yet to be determined.

 A low AMA level can occur in non-cancer, in advanced and terminal cancer, and in successfully treated cancer in which there is no further evidence of disease; clinical status must be used to distinguish these states.

 As in all clinical laboratory tests, the AMAS test is not by itself diagnostic of the presence of absence of disease, and its results can only be assessed as an aid to diagnosis, detection or monitoring of disease in relation to the history, medical signs, and symptoms and the overall condition of the patient.

 The AMAS test is covered by standard Medicare reimbursement to Oncolab.
-While we do not work directly with private insurers, HMOs, or PPO plans, we can provide you with a receipt which you may be able to use to get reimbursement from your provider.
+While we do not work directly with private insurers, or HMOs, we can provide you with a receipt which you may be able to use to get reimbursement from your provider.